neonwatty/udacity_mlnd_lab_face_detection/README.md

-Click the Binder tab belowto launch a live instance of the Jupyter notebooks in this repo.
+Click the Launch Binder tab below tolaunch a live instance of the Jupyter notebooks in this repo.

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/jermwatt/udacity-mlnd-intro-projects)

+Alternatively, you can run your own Docker container of the contents of this repo by running the command

+docker run -it -d -p 8888:8888 jermwatt/udacity:mlnd_intro_projects

+at your terminal.
+This will create an interactive session containing the notebooks which you can access via a browser at the address http://[your_ip_address]:8888

 # Udacity Machine Learning Nanodegree intro projects